Prescription Medication Addiction Treatment | Aston Private

 Addiction & Dependencies

-Prescription drug abuse often begins with a legitimate medical purpose, such as the treatment of pain, ADHD, anxiety or sleep disorders.
-Over time, a physical or psychological dependence can develop, leading to increased tolerance and requiring a higher dosage to achieve the same effect.
+Prescription medication addiction often starts with a legitimate medical purpose, such as managing pain, ADHD, anxiety or sleep issues.
+Over time, a physical or psychological dependence can develop, producing increased tolerance and requiring a higher dosage to achieve the same effect.

-Common types of medications linked to abuse include stimulants such as Vyvanse, Adderall, and Ritalin prescribed for attention-deficit hyperactivity disorder, opioids such as oxycodone, hydrocodone, and morphine prescribed for pain relief, and benzodiazepines such as diazepam and lorazepam prescribed for anxiety or insomnia.
+Commonly abused prescription medications include stimulants such as Vyvanse, Adderall, and Ritalin, prescribed for attention-deficit hyperactivity disorder; opioids such as oxycodone, hydrocodone, and morphine, prescribed for pain relief; and benzodiazepines such as diazepam and lorazepam, prescribed for anxiety or insomnia.

 Signs of prescription medication addiction include continuing to use the medication despite adverse effects on health, work, or relationships.
-You may find yourself taking higher doses than prescribed or using the medication more frequently than directed by your doctor.
+Taking higher doses than prescribed or using the medication more frequently than directed by a doctor.

-Experiencing withdrawal symptoms when stopping, such as anxiety, sweating, nausea, insomnia, and irritability, is a clear sign of physical dependence.
-Doctor shopping or seeking prescriptions from multiple doctors to obtain more medication is a common behaviour in prescription drug addiction.
+Withdrawal symptoms such as anxiety, sweating, nausea, insomnia, and irritability are clear signs of physical dependence.
+Seeking prescriptions from multiple doctors to obtain more medication is also common in prescription drug addiction.

 Safe, Medically-Supervised Treatment